-CURRENTLY ALL IN-PERSON MUNICIPAL COURT PROCEEDINGS ARE POSTPONED UNTIL FURTHER NOTICE FROM THE 21ST JUDICIAL CIRCUIT PRESIDING JUDGE.
+CURRENTLY ALL MUNICIPAL COURT HEARINGS ARE BEING HELD VIRTUALLY UNTIL FURTHER NOTICE FROM ST. LOUIS COUNTY CIRCUIT COURT.

-Beginning in September 2020, virtual court sessions will be held via Zoom to accommodate those wishing to dispose of their cases virtually.
+Beginning in September 2020, court sessions will be held virtually via Zoom until a time when in-person proceedings are again permitted.
 To attend a virtual court session you must first REGISTER with the Court.
 Detailed instructions will be provided to you by email after your registration is received and processed.

 If you do not have access to a device to use Zoom or need additional information about Court proceedings during the COVID-19 pandemic, please contact the Court by phone or email for assistance.

 Click here for notice regarding court operations during the COVID-19 pandemic.

 The Olivette Municipal Court is a municipal division of the 21st Judicial Circuit Court of St. Louis County.
 The Municipal Judge and Clerk of Court are empowered to collect fines, take oaths, sign and issue subpoenas, establish and operate the Violations Bureau and perform all other duties provided by the Municipal Code, ordinance and state law.

 The Court prepares, maintains and safeguards all records, reports and documents relating to the court activities in the required manner as established by law.

 The Municipal Court conducts 2 court sessions monthly on Wednesday evenings at 6 p.m.
 Dockets are held on a first-come, first-served basis.
 All individuals summoned to court must sign in on the night of court in order to have their case(s) heard.